joshuaglenen/Greenhouse-Monitor/README.md

 ### Implementation

 I chose the ESP32 microcontroller for its built-in Wi-Fi and Bluetooth capabilities.
 The initial prototype (Fig. 1) included all relevant sensors I had on hand.
 Over time, I refined the system to a more practical and deployable design, balancing simplicity with essential features.
 I integrated a local dashboard served via SPIFFS, implemented automated data uploads to ThingSpeak, and developed a lightweight web app backed by an SQL database for persistent logging and remote control.

-### Parts List

-The following parts for the second prototype not including the optional soil moisture and water level sensors are listed below.
-  <li>HLK_PM01 120VAC 0.2A to 5VDC 0.6A </li>
-  <li>3.5A Slow Blow Fuse</li>
-  <li>10A Slow Blow Fuse</li>
-  <li>1n4148 Diode</li>
-  <li>2 2N7000 NPN Transistors</li>
-  <li>220, 2x10k, 2x1k Ohm 0.25W Resistors</li>
-  <li>0.22uF X2 Capacitor</li>
-  <li>22pF Capacitor</li>
-  <li>100 Ohm 1W Resistor</li>
-  <li>DHT22</li>
-  <li>ESP32 Devkit</li>
+Over time I evolved the prototype into something depolyable (Fig. 3) and tested it in a real greenhouse environment.
+I encountered issues with longterm stability using SPIFFS to write and read from flash and found that the DTH22 sensor would fail over time.
+I implemented a final design (Diagram 2) which uses a PCB (Fig. 4) and includes component upgrades which are more reliable and can deliver power to higher rated loads.

 ## Methods

 ### Embedded Programming

 The MCU code was developed for the ESP32 DevKit.
-Libraries used included <ArduinoOTA.h> for over-the-air updates, <WiFiManager.h> and <WiFi.h> for network handling, <WebServer.h> for HTTP interface routing, and <HTTPClient.h> for external data uploads.
+Libraries used included <ArduinoOTA.h> for over-the-air updates, <WiFiManager.h> and <WiFi.h> for network handling, <WebServer.h> for HTTP interface routing, and <HTTPClient.h> for posting data to the webserver and reading back commands.

 ### Core features:
 <li>Periodic logging of temperature and humidity (every 15 seconds)</li>